radiantlogic-v8/documentation-new/documentation/custom-authentication-providers-guide/01-overview.md

 Figure 1.
 1: Integration with Custom Authentication Providers

+>[!note]
->**Note – Logic for Custom Authentication Providers is invoked like an interception script.
-As such, any global interception scripts defined in RadiantOne are executed before custom authentication providers.**
+>Logic for Custom Authentication Providers is invoked like an interception script.
+As such, any global interception scripts defined in RadiantOne are executed before custom authentication providers.

 ## Expert Mode